SharePoint/PnP-Guidance/articles/app-model-recipe-site-provisioning.md

 **Must be consistently perfect!**

-Site collections and sub sites and the various components they include such as site columns, content types, lists, master pages, JavaScript files, images, etc. are the foundation which define your information architecture, *they must be perfect*!
+Site collections and sub sites and the various components they include such as site columns, content types, lists, master pages, JavaScript files, images, etc., are the foundation that define your information architecture, *they must be perfect*!

-Incorrect site collection and sub site provisioning can affect an entire line of business application in the SharePoint site where they are provisioned as well as other parts of SharePoint and other line of business applications which access SharePoint services.
+Incorrect site collection and sub site provisioning can affect an entire line-of-business application in the SharePoint site where they are provisioned as well as other parts of SharePoint and other line-of-business applications that access SharePoint services.

-For example:  If you have SharePoint sites used to manage projects in your company you will most likely create a common list scheme for all of them.
+For example: If you have SharePoint sites used to manage projects in your company, you will most likely create a common list scheme for all of them.
 This will require creating site columns and content types.
-When you search for information in these sites via the SharePoint search page you filter the results by content type or tag (site column).
-If your site columns and content types are not perfectly consistent across all the project sites you will not receive accurate search results.
+When you search for information in these sites via the SharePoint search page, you filter the results by content type or tag (site column).
+If your site columns and content types are not perfectly consistent across all the project sites, you will not receive accurate search results.

-This example may also be applied to Content By Search Web Parts, SharePoint apps, mobile apps, and any other systems which access the information in the SharePoint sites.
+This example may also be applied to Content By Search Web Parts, SharePoint apps, mobile apps, and any other systems that access the information in the SharePoint sites.

 Options to create site collections and sub sites
 ------------------------------------------------